Developer Guide

 Adding an employee while employees are being shown

-Prerequisites: List all employees using the list
+Prerequisites: List all employees using the list command.
+Multiple employees in the list.

 - Test case: